-If you have a student loan held by the federal government (Direct Loans and FFEL Loans held by the U.S. Department of Education), your loans are frozen and you do not need to make payments through September 30, 2020.
+If you have a student loan held by the federal government (Direct Loans and FFEL Loans held by the U.S. Department of Education), your loans are currently frozen.

 If you have a Perkins Loan, a commercially-held FFEL loans, or a private student loan, you are not eligible.
 However, no interest will accrue on such loans for the same time period.

 During this period, you cannot be targeted from involuntary collections (garnishment of wages, tax refunds, and Social Security benefits) and you will not have any negative credit reporting for late payments during this time period.